Mammography

 Step 2 Close

 According to the Canadian Cancer Society, breast cancer is the most common form of cancer in Canadian women.
-Symptoms of breast disease can include lumps, pain, nipple discharge, change in shape or size, and thickening of the skin or breast tissue.
-Early detection for breast cancer is important for treatment and cure.
+Symptoms of breast disease can include lumps, pain, nipple discharge, changes in shape or size, and thickening of the skin or breast tissue.
+Early detection of breast cancer is crucial for successful treatment and cure.

 Our qualified Medical Radiography technologists offer a range of mammography examinations: